The Star Spangled Banner (Whitney Houston recording): Royalty dispute

 On December 14, 2001, the Florida Orchestra sued Arista Records for royalties from copies of the song re-released after Sept.
 11 and placed on a Whitney Houston Greatest Hits album and videocassette.
 Leonard Stone, then orchestra executive director, said "It is a pity that we have to go to court on something so honorable and uplifting as the national anthem. [...]
 I suspect that Whitney Houston, if she knew, would be deeply hurt and offended as well.
 She was a friend of the orchestra," filing the lawsuit in Hillsborough Circuit Court asked a judge to enforce the terms of a 1991 agreement that requires Arista to pay the orchestra royalties on all sales worldwide of her rendition of "The Star-Spangled Banner."
 Under the agreement, the orchestra would get royalties of 5 percent on the suggested retail price of all copies of the song sold in the United States.
 The royalties would range from 2.5 to 4.25 percent in foreign countries.
 According to Stone, Arista was supposed to send the orchestra quarterly reports on the album's sales but the orchestra never received them, and no one at the orchestra knew that Houston's rendition of the song had been released in 2000 on her greatest hits album.
 Stone added that "the orchestra learned of the alleged contract breach after the anthem was reissued following the Sept.
 11 terrorist attacks and quickly became a hot-selling single."
 Following the song's release after Sept.
 11, orchestra attorney Frank Jakes began looking into the issue.
 Jakes, who negotiated the agreement with Arista in 1991, said that he sent Arista's general counsel letters and faxes but got no response, recalling how unwilling Arista had been to pay the orchestra a decade ago.
 However, thanks to both sides' efforts for resolution of the dispute, three days later (December 17, 2001), the suit was withdrawn by the orchestra voluntarily.
 The Arista spokesperson said "it was an administrative oversight from [Houston's] Greatest Hits album."
 An Arista representative assured Jakes who claimed that the non-profit organization had not received quarterly royalty statements since mid-1992, that the issue could be settled without legal action.

 Other live performances

 Houston opening the Welcome Home Heroes concert with "The Star Spangled Banner" on March 31, 1991.

-Before her famous rendition of "The Star Spangled Banner" at Super Bowl XXV in 1991, Whitney Houston sang the national anthem several times in sports events, such as:
+Prior to her famous rendition of "The Star Spangled Banner" at Super Bowl XXV in 1991, Houston performed the anthem at least twice before NBA games and would occasionally perform the anthem two more times after the Super Bowl performance.